 Joy Mowle first visited 'Uzima Orphan Centre' in 2010, and after several further visits became involved 2 years later.
 In 2013, 'Uzima in Our Hands' was registered as a Charity in the UK (1153181) to help support Uzima Orphan and Day Care Centre.
 Uzima is Swahili for 'Life and Hope'.

-Now Joy, with Rachel Beasley, Louise Collins and Viv Collins (trustees), heads up fund raising in the UK and visits yearly to support the Centre.
+Now Joy, with Louise Collins and Viv Collins (trustees), heads up fund raising in the UK and visits regularly.

 Over time the charity has moved away from supporting a Centre to giving scholarships to very vulnerable children to get an education and hope for the future.
 We now no longer work with Evans but have partnered with a charity in Kenya called 'Rise to Shine Education Foundation'.
 This charity is headed up by Emily Bakhitah who was once herself a student in need of a scholarship.